lambdaclass/lambdaworks_stark_platinum/docs/src/cairo/execution_trace.md

 ## Construction details

 The execution trace is built in two stages.
-In the first one, the information of the files described in the previous section is aggregated in order to build a main trace table or matrix.
+In the first one, the information of the files described in the previous section is aggregated in order to build a main trace table.
 In the second stage, there is an interaction with the verifier in order to add some extension columns to the main trace.